-On Line 2 – Program Service Revenue – the form asks to list the 5 largest programs and provide the business code from the list of business codes contained in the IRS instructions.
+Program Service Revenue Line 2 of this form asks to list the 5 largest programs and provide the business code from the list of business codes contained in the IRS instructions.
 The fact that your program service revenue has a business code associated with it does not mean that this revenue is “unrelated business income”.
 The amounts reported here should still be listed in columns A and B and not in column C unless they are truly from an unrelated business activity.

 Lines 3 through 10 call for the disclosure of other specific forms of revenue such as investment income, rental income, revenues from the sale of inventory items, sales of investment securities, etc. If your organization has revenues of this nature they must be reported on these lines.

 Line 11 provides space for reporting any revenue that has not already been reported on one of the previous lines of the form.
-Once again, this is not an opportunity to list revenue that should have been reported on a pre-defined IRS line.
+This is not an opportunity to list revenue that should have been reported on a pre-defined IRS line.

-Some amounts form this page are carried forward and reported on page 1 of the 990 form.
-Although the detail included on page 9 occupies a position of lesser importance way in the back of the core form, the total of contributions, program revenues and investment income are very important as they are highlighted on the first page of the return.
-All too frequently we see organizations not devoting sufficient effort to completing this page 9 revenue schedule properly, possibly because it is on page 9 of a 12-page form, but it is very important to properly identify your sources of income and report the proper totals on page 1.
+Some amounts from this page are carried forward and reported on page 1 of the 990 form.
+Although the detail included on page 9 may appear to be less important, as it is presented in the back of the core form, the total of contributions, program revenues and investment income are very important as they are highlighted on the first page of the return.
+All too frequently we see organizations not devoting sufficient effort to completing the page 9 revenue schedule properly, possibly because it is on page 9 of a 12-page form, but it is very important to properly identify your sources of income and report the proper totals on page 1.
 If you are wondering why your funding applications are unsuccessful more frequently than you expect, poor revenue reporting may be a reason.

 Read our entire series on Understanding the Importance of your Form 990.